 - The collection of comprehensive metabalomic, microbiomic, genomic and epigenetic information on each of the children before they start the program, and at determined points throughout the eighteen-month healing and recovery journey.

-- The use of additional cutting-edge research tools including brain imaging, gut microbiome profiling, and gene expression studies that enable a nuanced and measurable look at how biology changes as health improves.
+- The use of additional cutting-edge research tools including gut microbiome profiling, gene expression studies and other recent scientific advances that enable a nuanced and measurable look at how biology changes as health improves.

 - Participating families will input daily lifestyle data [stooling, food consumed, behaviors, sleep data, observed symptoms, or symptom remission]